Yufan-Du/Yufan-Du.github.io/content/publication/Fusion/index.md

 ---
-title: "PowPrediCT: Cross-Stage Power Prediction with Circuit-Transformation-Aware Learning"
+title: "Fusion of Global Placement and Gate Sizing with Differentiable Optimization"
 authors:
 - admin
 - Zizheng Guo